mokagio/mokacoding/metallo/src/posts/2016-02-16-why-hitting-the-network-is-bad-for-your-tests.md

 - Testing
 ---

-Most of our iOS application have to interact with at least one serve through _the network_.
+Most of our iOS application have to interact with at least one server or service through _the network_.
 The amount of apps consuming web services is only bound to grow.

 When testing code that hits the network you expose yourself to all sort of problems, such as delays, timeouts, unexpected failures.